South African Military Health Service

+As the fourth Arm of Service within the SANDF (alongside the Army, Air Force and Navy), SAMHS is tasked with providing comprehensive healthcare support to:

+· All active SANDF members (land, sea, air and Special Forces).

+· Military dependents and families as authorised.

+· Veterans in collaboration with other government departments.

+· Members of other government security departments including SAPS and Correctional Services on an as-required basis.

 History

 The predecessor of the SAMHS, the South African Medical Service, was established as a full service branch of the South African Defence Force (SADF) on 1 July 1979 in order to consolidate and strengthen the medical services of the South African Army, South African Navy and South African Air Force.

 Rationalisation

 Following the end of the Border War, in the early 1990s, it implemented several retrenchment measures.
 It consolidated all quartermaster stores in the Cape Town and Bloemfontein areas, relocated its training center from Potchefstroom to Pretoria, closed several medical supply depots, consolidated computer centers and systems, rationalized procedures for procuring medicine and medical equipment, discontinued survival training, and reduced or closed sickbays and military medical clinics that served other armed services affected by retrenchments.

 The SAMS was incorporated into the South African National Defence Force on 27 April 1994, and was renamed the South African Military Health Service on 1 June 1998.